 Of course Winter Soldier never goes too far down the rabbit hole of the existential crisis of patriotism.
 It’s a Marvel movie.
 Its primary concern is being fun as hell and at that Cap 2 most certainly succeeds.
 But the subtext is there.
 Unlike The Dark World of Iron Man 3, both of which I enjoyed, The Winder Soldier kept me thinking long after I saw it.

 Also, there’s this one part where he throws his shield around and it bounces off of all kinds of stuff and guys and knocks them all out… and then he catches it!
-And he does that craziness at least like, three times.
+And he does that craziness at least, like, three times.

 By the end of Winter Soldier I think it’s safe to say that the Captain’s America is defined by that rebellion against tyranny, no matter the source.
 Sure, that’s an extremely malleable ideal, as what is and isn’t tyranny changes based on whose dumb signs you’re reading on a highway overpass, but it’s an enviable one nonetheless.

 Sure, sure, The Winter Soldier is mostly performances and set pieces and direction and thrilling plot and biff, bam, pow, but it asks questions too.
-And while The Winter Soldier might fumble in its pursuit of the answers and doesn’t necessarily even end up retrieving answers at all, they’re questions worth considering for yourself.
+And while The Winter Soldier might fumble in its pursuit of the answers and doesn’t necessarily even end up retrieving answers at all, it asks questions worth considering for yourself.

 1. Is the rebellion against authoritarianism a sign of the times, or a cultural constant?